geofmureithi/apalis/README.md

 Simple and reliable background processing for Rust for Actix.
 Apalis currently supports Redis as a store with SQlite, PostgresSQL and MySQL in the pipeline.

-It was formally `actix-redis-jobs` and if you want to use the crate name please contact me.

 ## Getting Started